BESS Workgroup

 *

-Ethernet A-D per EVI route - refers route: Refers to [RFC7432] route type 1 or
+Ethernet A-D per EVI route - refers route: Refers to [RFC7432] route type Route Type 1 or Auto-Discovery

 EVC: Ethernet Virtual Circuit.